2024 Summer School for Journalists and Media Practitioners

 Available to applicants from Africa, Asia-Pacific and Latin America, provided by the European Union in the framework of the Global Initiative on the Future of the Internet.
 The scholarship is intended for travel expenses (economy class fare), visas, accommodation for 6 nights, tuition fees, all course materials, access to the EUI library, Wi-Fi access at the EUI, social activities, lunches and coffee breaks on lecture days.
 For more information about global scholarships, applicants can contact Dr Patryk Pawlak at patryk.pawlak@eui.eu

 All scholarships are awarded by application only.
-In the registration form, you will be asked to select the category of scholarship you apply to.
+In the registration form, you will be asked to select the category of scholarship to which you apply.
 Scholarships are not intended for participants who can receive funds from their own institutions.

 The selection will take into account the candidate’s professional profile, language skills and additional competencies, such as having an international profile, work experience, certificates and other achievements.